Yoga Instructor Career - 2023 Salary, Prospects & More

 Secondly, Pilates is not a spiritual practice and uses conventional exercise science to motivate activity.

 As we know it today, Yoga was introduced to the United States in 1893 by Swami Vivekananda.
-Yogi’s experience sparked the initial wave of yoga in the west, which has seen somewhat of a renaissance in recent times.
+Yogi’s experience sparked the initial wave of yoga in the West, which has seen somewhat of a renaissance in recent times.

 Today yoga is used in many aspects of fitness and sports.

-Personal trainers will often employ yoga techniques or asanas in their range of motion and strength conditioning methodologies.
+Personal trainers often employ yoga techniques or asanas in their range of motion and strength conditioning methodologies.

 The appropriation of yoga techniques in sports and fitness has helped improve the quality and understanding of optimizing and maintaining flexibility.